Umm-Al-Qura calendar

 What is Qurbani in Islam?

-In order to be eligible to give Qurbani, you must be:
+It is common to wonder about who has to give Qurbani.
+In order to be eligible to offer Qurbani, you must be:

 • An adult Muslim